jina-ai/executors/README.md

 The following is general guidelines.
 Check each executor's README for details.

+### JinaHub

+Each of these Executors are available on our Jinahub distribution platform.
+They are automatically published on every new change.
+This is the recommended usage:

 #### via Docker image

 Use the prebuilt image from JinaHub in your Python code